dmh247365/node_jsnad/README.md

 $npm i request@ ^1.2.3 // >1.2.3 <2.0.0
 ```

 &nbsp;
+### **Important note:- 0.x.x Versions**
+A word of caution around the use of 0.x.x versions, things get messy due to the nature of the special 0 major version number.
+The major version 0 is supposed to be resevered for "initial development", where "anything mmay change at any time". so the "patch" and "minor, non-breaking changes" essentially have no meaning.

+So the ~ & ^ operator have no impact on a major version starting with 0, whatever is specified is installed.

+A way to treat 0.x semantics is: **0.MAJOR.MINOR**

+&nbsp;
 To install all the modules per the package.json file we just do: